irr123/irr123/src/content/posts/docker-uv/index.md

 ![Create image illustration in anime style included python3's snake, rust and uv (it's new package manager for python written in rust)](posts-docker-uv-1.jpg)

-Long story short - it's fast-[rust](https://www.rust-lang.org/) python's [pip](https://pip.pypa.io/en/stable/) alternative.
+Long story short - it's fast-Rust python's pip alternative.
 And `python3 -m  venv ./venv` too and maybe more at time when you're reading it.

 ## So what?